anunknowperson/uws/README.md

 - Shaders for various targets: Setup once and run across various platforms.

 # Spline system
 - Ocean - The primary spline, beyond which the ocean will be rendered, and inside which nothing will be rendered.
-All other splines, except for the Pool, must be located within the Ocean.
+All other splines, except for the Pool and Island, must be located within the Ocean.
 - Lake - Within this spline, there is a body of water inside the Ocean.
-- Island - Within this spline, there will be no water inside the Lake/River.
+- Island - Within this spline, there will be no water inside the Lake/River/Ocean.
 - River - Water within the Ocean that flows according to an auto-generated flowmap.
 - Pool - Water within this spline that is independent of Lakes, Rivers, and Islands.